polterguy/hyper-core/README.md

 * __xxx__ - Becomes additional parts of your `where` clause.

 All parameters above are optional, and will be given _"sane defaults"_ if omitted.
-If you want to select only name and email columns, and sort descending by name, from your `my-cool-database` and its `customers` table, you can accomplish that with the following URL.
+If you want to select only name and email columns, and sort descending by name, from your `camphora` database, and its `customers` table, you can accomplish that with the following URL.

 ```